-On Seahorse II we take a maximum of eight guests.
-There are two single cabins, two twins and one double cabin with a three quarter bed, all temperature controlled and with washbasin.
-All cabin linen and towels are supplied.
+On Seahorse II we take a maximum of eleven (or twelve) guests.
+There are two NEW double (or twin) en-suites and two twins, two single cabins and one double/single cabin with a 105 cm wide bed, all temperature controlled and with washbasin.
+All cabin linen and towels are supplied including luxurious towelling dressing gowns.
 There is a wonderful deck saloon where we dine and view the spectacular Hebridean wildlife.
 A bridge full of the best navigational aids, a high foredeck for wildlife spotting and a boat deck for lounging, she is the perfect vessel for your life afloat.

-We are happy to offer, when the two single cabins are already booked, the double cabin with no additional single supplements.
+We are happy to offer the double cabin, with a 105 cm wide bed, with no additional single supplements.

 You will have a crew of three taking you on your Scottish mini cruise.
 Your professional skipper is passionate about boats, sailing, and the natural environment of the islands and sea lochs of the Hebrides and Argyll.
 He is more than happy to share his knowledge of the area to those on board while ensuring his shipmates have as much fun as possible.
 You will have your own on board chef who provides wonderful meals, locally-sourced and freshly prepared from the galley and a bosun/crewmember who will be there to provide assistance whenever you will need it.